top of page

 • What are the criteria for becoming a member of Hippo Campus?

-To become a member of Hippo Campus, one person in your family needs to meet the following three criteria: School-age student between the ages of Grade 2 - Grade 12 Carries a documented diagnosis of one or more of our supported neurodivergent conditions Can perform essential activities of daily living — either: 1) without caregiver assistance, or; 2) with self-provided caregiver assistance (if needed)
+To become a member of Hippo Campus, one person in your family should meet the following three criteria: School-age student between the ages of Grade 2 - Grade 12 Carries a documented diagnosis of one or more of our supported neurodivergent conditions Can perform essential activities of daily living — either: 1) without caregiver assistance, or; 2) with self-provided caregiver assistance (if needed) If your family doesn't meet the above criteria, we also offer exemptions for families and individuals who understand our mission and would benefit from being a part of our community.

 • What are the "essential activities" that might require self-provided caregiver assistance for people with higher needs?